SystemFw/blog/content/staging/oop-data-oriented.md

 ### Improve the code

-TODO fill this section (and improve title)
+TODO: fill this section (and improve title)

 recap data access pattern, then describe data analysis, and new code